-The maximum period of patent protection is 20 years as from the date of the application.
+The maximum period of patent protection is 20 years from the date of the application.

 Definition and Legal Requirements

 A trade mark is a distinctive mark of authenticity through which the goods and/or services of a particular enterprise are distinguished from those of other enterprises.
-Trade marks may have the form of words, letters, figures or pictures, or combinations of such elements with each other.
+Trade marks may have the form of words, letters, figures or pictures, or combinations of such elements.
 Marks may also be represented three-dimensionally or acoustically.

-No trade mark protection is afforded to deceptive marks or marks contrary to morality or marks which are in the public domain, except where the latter have obtained secondary meaning for the products for which they are claimed.
-Furthermore, no trade mark protection is afforded to marks which are identical with or similar to a prior trade mark and intended to be used for the same or similar goods or services, if they involve a risk of confusion.
+No trade mark protection is afforded to deceptive marks or marks contrary to morality, nor to marks that are in the public domain, except where the latter have obtained secondary meaning for the products for which they are claimed.
+Furthermore, no trade mark protection is afforded to marks that are identical or similar to a prior trade mark and are intended to be used for the same or similar goods or services, if they involve a risk of confusion.

-The trade mark right grants the proprietor the exclusive right to use the trade mark for the purpose of identification of the goods or services for which it is claimed and to dispose of that trade mark (for example, by sale, pledging, licensing).
+The trade mark right grants the proprietor the exclusive right to use the trade mark for the purpose of identification of the goods or services for which it is claimed and to dispose of that trade mark (for example, by sale, pledging or licensing).

 The trade mark right arises, on the basis of an application for registration, upon the deposit of the trade mark and its entry onto the register of trade marks kept at the Office of Economic Affairs (Amt für Volkswirtschafi).
 Registration is made in accordance with the Nice Agreement Concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks.
 Currently there are 45 classes.